 If you are using a moving company, there are several ways to cut down on your cost.
-Please note that some of these tips can also apply to renting a truck.
+Some of these tips can also apply to renting a moving truck.

 Before you move, clear out any items you don't want anymore.
 There is no sense in moving items you don't want, are broken, or don't need.
-To reduce your stuff, hold a garage sale, leave books with friends, the local library or sell them to a used bookstore will buy or take donated books.
+To reduce your stuff, hold a garage sale or leave books or furniture with friends.
+Oftentimes the local library or a used bookstore will buy or take donated books.
 Anything you can't sell, give to a local charity.
 Weight equals money.
 The less weight, the less money.
-It's that simple.

 Choosing the best time to move can save you money.
-The off-season is usually anything but June or July and any time either than the first and last of the month.
+The off-season is usually anything but June or July and any time during the month other than the first and last of the month.
 If you have the flexibility, talk to your movers and see if they can give you a deal for some off-timing scheduling.

 The sooner you book your mover, the less likely you are to be charged a higher rate.
 If you're moving last minute and have to book movers within a couple of weeks of moving, chances are they may charge you more money simply for the inconvenience of slotting in your move.
-It isn't always the case, but my golden rule is always book early if you can.
+Contact movers as soon as you can to schedule your move.

 Be flexible on the time that the movers pick up your stuff and when they deliver it.
 If you're willing to work within their time frame, ask them if they will give you a price break in exchange.
-To help you decide your moving time frame, it's a good idea to determine your move in and move out date - essential information to know before you book your mover.
+To help you decide your moving time frame, it's a good idea to first determine your move in and move out date.
+This is essential information to know before you book your mover.

 Moving companies offer varying services and will charge for each service.
 Ask about possible charges that could arise during your move and the fees attached to these services.
-Services may include accessorial charges, expedited service charge, flight charge, long haul charges, long carry charges and shuttle service.
+Some of these services may include accessorial charges, expedited service charge, flight charge, long-haul charges, long carry charges, and shuttle service.
 They can usually all be avoided or at least calculated into the cost if you plan in advance.
 There should never be any or very little, surprise in the total cost of your move.

 Make sure that you can move into your new property immediately and that you have payment ready for when the truck arrives.
 Both could result in storage-in-transit fees if your things have to be stored until they can be unloaded and after the move is paid in full.

 If you have anything large, odd shaped or special, ask ahead of time about moving these items.
 Snowmobiles, boats, and other recreational vehicles will cost extra to move.
 If you're driving to your destination, look into the cost to rent a trailer and move the items yourself.

-Moving pianos.
-Ask the mover how much they charge and if they can move a piano.
+If you have a piano, ask the mover how much they charge and if they specialize in moving pianos.
 After you have a quote, call around and find other options.
 Specialty movers may be less expensive than if your moving company hired additional staff.
 Most moving companies don't keep specialty movers on the payroll.